Anti-tank warfare: Tank destroyers

 As towed anti-tank cannon guns grew in size and weight, they became less mobile and more cumbersome to maneuver, and required ever larger gun crews, who often had to wrestle the gun into position while under heavy artillery and/or tank fire.
-As the war progressed, this disadvantage often resulted in the loss or destruction of both the antitank gun and its trained crew.
+As the war progressed, this disadvantage often resulted in the loss or destruction of both the anti-tank gun and its trained crew.
 This gave impetus to the development of the self-propelled, lightly armored "tank destroyer" (TD).
 The tank destroyer was usually based on the hull of existing tank designs, using either a gun integrated into the hull or a fully rotating turret much like that of a conventional tank.
-These self-propelled (SP) AT guns were first employed as infantry support weapons in place of towed antitank guns.
+These self-propelled (SP) AT guns were first employed as infantry support weapons in place of towed anti-tank guns.
 Later, due to a shortage of tanks, TDs sometimes replaced the former in offensive armored operations.

 Early German-designed tank destroyers, such as the Marder I, employed existing light French or Czech design tank chassis, installing an AT gun as part of an armored, turret-less superstructure.
 This method reduced both weight and conversion costs.
 The Soviet Union later adopted this style of self-propelled anti-tank gun or tank destroyer.
 This type of tank destroyer had the advantage of a reduced silhouette, allowing the crew to more frequently fire from defilade ambush positions.
 Such designs were easier and faster to manufacture and offered good crew protection, though the lack of a turret limited the gun's traverse to a few degrees.
 This meant that, if the TD became immobilized due to engine failure or track damage, it could not rotate its gun to counter opposing tanks, making it an easy target.
 This vulnerability was later exploited by opposing tank forces.
 Late in the war, it was not unusual to find even the largest and most powerful tank destroyer abandoned on the field after a battle, having been immobilized by one high-explosive shell to the track or front drive sprocket.